 Back in September 2016, BREEAM began the process of updating its UK New Construction 2014 scheme.
-After 18 months of technical development, and multiple rounds of consultations, the 2018 UK New Construction scheme will go live on the 7th March.
+After 18 months of technical development, and multiple rounds of consultations, the 2018 UK New Construction scheme went live.

 This webinar will provide an overview of some of the key changes and their benefits.
 Some of the more significant changes are within the Energy, Materials, Transport and Land use and Ecology categories, summarised as follows:

 - The Ene 01 issue has been updated to reward the use of more detailed energy modelling.
 An optional Post-occupancy stage has been introduced to enable actual performance over the first year of occupation to be compared with modelled data.